Merry Mints – The Energetics Of Mints

 Western nutritional highlights of mints

-Nutritionally, mints don’t have an abundance of vitamins or minerals, rather its medicinal benefits come from its volatile oil menthol.
+Nutritionally, mints don’t have an abundance of vitamins or minerals, rather their medicinal benefits come from its volatile oil menthol.
 Today, menthol is used extensively from topical muscle applications and shampoos to internal cold and digestive medicines and the flavorings in gums and mouthwashes.
 Did you know that Idaho grows a large amount of mint for the chewing gum industry?

 Mint’s Eastern nutritional energetics and healing properties